SJLewer/MechaCar_Statistical_Analysis/README.md

 2. _Is the slope of the linear model considered to be zero?_ No. Because the intercept is statistically significant (less than 0.05), it means the intercept term explains a signficiant amount of variability in the dependent variable (MPG) when all independent variables are equal to zero.
 Additionally, the p-value (highlighted in yellow) is much smaller than the assumed significance level of 0.05.
 Therefore, there is sufficient evidence that the slope of the linear model is not zero.

 3. _Does this linear model predict mpg of MechaCar prototypes effectively?_ Yes, the r-squared value (0.71) highlighted in purple indicates 71% probability the regression model approximates the data points.
-Additionally, as noted in #2 above, the p-value is significant.
+Additionally, as noted in #2 above, the p-value is significant, which indicates a very low probabilty the results of the model are due to random happenstance.

 ## Summary Statistics on Suspension Coils